lazy-dinosaur/Backtoeng.nvim/README.md

 # Backtoeng.nvim

-Go to Insert mode and comeback to Normal mode with non english language.
+Go to Insert mode and comeback to Normal mode with none english language.

 Go to Command mode and comeback to Normal mode with none english language.